arborelliott/AdironTax-Rates-Parcels/README.md

     This script runs a function which retrieves information from the Census API based on desired geographic regions within NY.

+    Please note that the user-specific Census API key was removed from the script: census_api.
+A new code will need to be added for it to function.

     **INPUT:**

     Data received from census API Request